Self-Attitude Questionnaire Test

 71/100

-Global Self-Attitude (GS)
+Global Self-Attitude (GSA)

 Global Self-Attitude measures an overall positive versus negative orientation toward one’s own self.